atomic-hkust-gz/lighthouse-tracking/README.md

 2. lighthouseTag_nrf52833_PCB
     This PCB file was drawn using LCeda and both PDF and AD files were exported.
 If there are issues such as garbled characters, please import it using the web version of LCeda pro to open it.

+   For more details, please refer to the readme in the specific folder

-3. nrf52833_radio_ble_lighthouse
+4. nrf52833_radio_ble_lighthouse
     This program shows how to use lighthouse to obtain data and Bluetooth to transmit coordinates.

+   For more details, please refer to the readme in the specific folder

 # author